CagriCatik/Python/webpage/docs/python-guide/10_Advanced/04_Generators.md

     print(next(data))
 ```

-Generators allow you to work with massive data sets without loading everything into memory at once.
+This example demonstrates how generators allow you to handle enormous sequences without memory constraints.

 ## Generating Different Data Types

-Generators can yield any type of data, not just integers.
-Here's an example with strings.
+Generators are versatile and can yield any type of data, such as strings, lists, or custom objects.

+### Example: Generating Strings

 ```python
 def generate_vowels() -> Generator[str, None, None]: